Mission 03 · Stage 1

 const int PIN_GREEN = 11;

-Each color has its own pin number at the top.
-Names like PIN_RED make the code easier to read.
+Each color gets its own pin number with a friendly name like PIN_RED.
+The names make the code easy to read.

 void allOff() {